 Disclaimer: In this post I have included affiliate links to Etsy and Craft and Create who will pay me a small percentage of what you spend if you choose to click on the links and buy craft supplies from them.
 This of course helps me to keep going as a blogger.
 Your support is much appreciated!

-Summer is here, time to throw a garden party!
-Celebrate the beautiful weather with long tables on the lawn, fairy lights strung in the trees, wild bouquets on the table.
+Are you looking beautiful garden party ideas to wow your guests?
+Celebrate glorious weather with long tables on the lawn, fairy lights strung in the trees, wild bouquets on the table and little unique touches to make your party extra special.

 You can choose a theme or just make it as colourful as you want, using whatever you can find.
 Perhaps you have a fabulous eclectic collection of bowls that would make a great display on the buffet table.
 Or are you a star at making different punch and cocktails?
 Display them in large pitchers on a drinks station.